laurichi13/Phyloseq-to-LEfSe/README.md

 # Phyloseq to LEfSe
-Data from phyloseq objects to LEfSe
+R code to transform data from phyloseq objects to LEfSe.